Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Contributing-to-the-source-code.md

     }
 }
 ```
+In this way, the autocompletion will suggest colors for the first argument.

-And here You go: it's done (at least for this simple example).
+And here you go: it's done (at least for this simple example).
 You can take a look at other predefined commands for more complicated examples.

 ## Building from source